akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 **Sir Guy de Montfort.**

 Months earlier, Beatrice and her father had travelled up to the Midsummer Feast of St John (held at St Andrews parish church).
-While the village elders shared ale by the bonfires, Sir Guy had cornered her, boasting of his lineage and the "civilising" hand his family had brought to the inferior Midlands.
+While the elders shared ale by the bonfires, Sir Guy had cornered her, boasting of his lineage and the "civilising" hand his family had brought to the inferior Midlands.

 Insulted, Beatrice had politely begged to be excused, then to go and find her father.